sajjadGG/book-python/design-patterns/idiom/zip.rst

 >>> list(result)  # doctest: +SKIP
 [('Mark', 'Watney'), ('Melissa', 'Lewis'), ('Alex', 'Vogel')]

-Unlike the default behavior, it checks that the lengths of iterables are identical, raising a ``ValueError`` if they aren’t:
+Unlike the default behavior, it checks that the lengths of iterables are identical, raising a ``ValueError`` if they aren't:

 >>> firstnames = ['Mark', 'Melissa']
 >>> lastnames = ['Watney', 'Lewis', 'Vogel']